dotnet/csharplang/proposals/csharp-9.0/top-level-statements.md

 }
 ```

+The type for the synthesized entry point is named "Program", so can be referenced by name
+from source code.
+It is a partial type, so a type named "Program" in source code must also
+be declared as partial.
-Note that the names "Program" and "Main" are used only for illustrations purposes, actual names used by
+But the name "Main" is used only for illustrations purposes, the actual name used by
-compiler are implementation dependent and neither the type, nor the method can be referenced by name from
+compiler are implementation dependent and the method cannot be referenced by name from
 source code.

 The method is designated as the entry point of the program.
 Explicitly declared methods that by convention